Updated December 2014!

 New Zealand makes accommodations for vegetarians but is not tremendously vegetarian-friendly, especially outside the main urban centers.
 Being vegan, especially as a traveler, is very difficult outside the main urban centers.
 Kosher friends have also commented on the frequent presence of ham/bacon in food.
 That said, NZ is exceptionally accommodating of those who need gluten-free food.

-A last tidbit: I have heard of some former LOTR extras using their LOTR history to try and pick up women visiting from out of town.
+A last tidbit: I have heard of some former LOTR/Hobbit extras using their history to try and pick up women visiting from out of town.
 That had amusement value in 2002, but those Two Towers cast and crew t-shirts are tired and tattered now.
-Instead, keep your eyes open for people wearing Avatar film crew shirts, since these are the folks who will probably be working on The Hobbit.
+Instead, keep your eyes open for people wearing Avatar film crew shirts, since these are the folks who will probably worked on The Hobbit.

 More thanks to Tim Denee for sharing his “Flight of the Conchords” NZ travel poster reproductions with the world, and giving permission to use one here, and to Ithilwen for sharing New Zealand photographs.